MichelleBritton/michellebrittonhypnotherapy/README.md

 - Improve colour contrast for form submit button.
 I have changed the lavender background to a deep purple.

+Final testing for Mobile What is Hypnotherapy page

 ![Final testing for Mobile What is Hypnotherapy page](documentation/testing/lighthouse/what-is-hypnotherapy-mobile-final.png)

 #### Sessions & Fees Page